wormhole-foundation/docs.wormhole.com/docs/reference/environments/evm/bestPractices.md

 # Best Practices

-The Wormhole contracts were designed in a manner such that composability is the default, but maximizing composability requires that xDapp developers follow certain conventions around the sending and receiving of messages.
+The Wormhole contracts were designed in a manner such that composability is the default, but maximizing composability requires thatcross chain application developers follow certain conventions around the sending and receiving of messages.

 # Sending Messages